hashicorp/terraform-provider-google/website/docs/r/pubsub_subscription.html.markdown

   is 1 day.
   Structure is documented below.

+* `filter` -
+  (Optional)
+  The subscription only delivers the messages that match the filter.
+  Pub/Sub automatically acknowledges the messages that don't match the filter.
+You can filter messages by their attributes.
+The maximum length of a filter is 256 bytes.
+After creating the subscription, you can't modify the filter.

 * `dead_letter_policy` -
   (Optional)
   A policy that specifies the conditions for dead lettering messages in